“Building Back Better” for Older and Disabled Americans Requires Bringing Supplemental Security Income (SSI) into the 21st Century

 As Congress crafts economic recovery legislation, how can we update and reform SSI to ensure that seniors and people with disabilities are able to access basic economic stability and live with dignity?

-Policy options include:
+Policy options for SSI reform include:

 Update SSI’s asset limits and exclude retirement savings.
 SSI’s asset limits are not indexed to inflation and have not been updated since 1989.
 Currently, single individuals can only have $2,000 in assets and married couples are only allowed $3,000.
 These woefully outdated levels penalize savings and prevent beneficiaries from having even a modest rainy day fund for emergencies—much less saving for the future—further entrenching poverty among older and disabled people.
 Even more perversely, SSI’s outdated asset limits force disabled and older workers to spend down what savings they may have in order to qualify for benefits.
 Had SSI’s asset limits been updated for inflation over the years, as President Biden proposed during his campaign and as members of Congress have proposed in the SSI Restoration Act, they would be $9,500 and $12,675, respectively, today.
 A related policy option that would further support SSI beneficiaries’ retirement security, and which members of Congress have proposed in the SSI Restoration Act, is to exclude retirement accounts from SSI’s asset limits.
 Eliminating SSI’s asset limits altogether would further enable beneficiaries to save and plan for the future, while relieving the Social Security Administration (SSA) of a burdensome and complex policy to administer.